phpdpy/developer-roadmap-cn/src/pages/privacy.md

 Business Transfers: We may choose to buy or sell assets.
 In these types of transactions, customer information is typically one of the business assets that would be transferred.
 Also, if we (or our assets) are acquired, or if we go out of business, enter bankruptcy, or go through some other change of control, Personal Information could be one of the assets transferred to or acquired by a third party.

-Protection of roadmap.sh and Others: We reserve the right to access, read, preserve, and disclose any information that we reasonably believe is necessary to comply with law or court order; enforce or apply our terms of use and other agreements; or protect the rights, property, or safety of roadmap.sh, our employees, our users, or others.
+Protection of road-maps.cn and Others: We reserve the right to access, read, preserve, and disclose any information that we reasonably believe is necessary to comply with law or court order; enforce or apply our terms of use and other agreements; or protect the rights, property, or safety of road-maps.cn, our employees, our users, or others.

 ## Is Personal Information about me secure?